holzhey/serverless-http-server/README.md

 ### Why [Helix](https://helix-editor.com/)?

 Well, i did not mentioned it but this is the editor i use personally, to develop in Rust, CDK, etc.
-It is an amazing editor writen in Rust, blazing fast (try to open a huge CSV file with Helix then with NeoVim and compare the performance) and simply to use but with powerful resources.
+It is an amazing editor writen in Rust, blazing fast (try to open a huge CSV file with Helix then with NeoVim and compare the performance) and simple to use but with powerful resources.

 ## How to use